joinpursuit/Pursuit-Core-Web/node/labs/lab-1/README.md

 ## Math Routes Example

+We will building a The user can enter as many query parameters as they want to do the math function on.
+AND be able to call them whatever they want.

 If we entered the following:

 ```
 localhost:3000/math/add?a=2&b=3
 ```

-We should get back the following response:
+We should get back the following JSON response:

 ```
 {